arinze-edeh/cloud-infrastructure-devops-labs/azure/integration/event-driven-log-aggregation-system/README.md

 ## Overview

-This runbook documents the end-to-end provisioning and configuration of a **centralized log collection and backup pipeline** on Microsoft Azure.
+This documents the end-to-end provisioning and configuration of a **centralized log collection and backup pipeline** on Microsoft Azure.
 The solution captures application logs from an Azure Virtual Machine, publishes them to **Azure Event Hubs** for real-time stream processing, and simultaneously archives them to **Azure Blob Storage** for durable backup.

 This pattern is widely adopted in enterprise environments for audit trails, compliance archival, and event-driven observability pipelines.